Launching instances using OpenStack terminal client¶

 When running openstack server list

-you will notice that your newly created server is given an IP from the subnet you specified.
 You might need to add a floating IP to be able to connect.
-More information in our Reaching your instances article.
+For more information see our Reaching your instances article.
 To assign it a floating IP via the OpenStack terminal client, please see Floating IPs.

 Note